first-person

 who is bombylls?

 Bee Wertheimer (they/she) is a game developer and narrative designer based in Brooklyn, NY.
-They belong to the first ever BFA Game Arts class at Pratt Institute, alongside a Minor in Creative Writing.
-They enjoy exploring the intimate relationship between video games and players via character-driven narratives.You can reach Bee at any of the social links located in the top right portion of the page.
+They belong to the inaugural BFA Game Arts class at Pratt Institute, alongside a Minor in Creative Writing.They make games about what it means to love and hurt.
+They tell stories in the hopes that someone will feel recognized in themYou can reach Bee at any of the social links located at the top right portion of the page.

-Go on various wacky missions in this point-and-click arcade game!This 2D arcade point-and-click game was created in 48 hours for Global Game Jam 2024.
-The theme was "Make Me Laugh."Game art was created by Laura Lambuth and Jacob Sommer.
+Go on various wacky missions in this point-and-click arcade game!Game art created by Laura Lambuth and Jacob Sommer.

 One bullet.
 One life.
 Every one you kill becomes two.
 Escape your nightmare when the clock chimes.